cours-esilv/lab-git-ci/questions.md

 ### Question 6

 Where are previous versions of files hidden in git?
+B

 - A. In Gitlens.
 - B. In an invisible .git folder for each repository.